willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 The optional `target` argument allows you to override the target directory to dump JS translation files in.

+You have to load a `config.js` file, which contains the configuration for the JS Translator, then you can load all translation files that have been dumped.
+Note that dumped files don't contain any configuration, they only add messages to the JS Translator.

 **Important:** as soon as you use dumped translation files, you must include a `meta` tag containing the current application's locale:

 ```html
 <meta name="bazinga-js-translation" content="{{ app.request.locale }}">
 ```

+This `meta` tag must be added **before** you load the `config.js` file.
+It is used to set the `locale` on the JS `Translator`.

 #### Assetic